th-we/deskflow-wiki/Workarounds.md

 # macOS laggy cursor

 ## Problem
-Using Wi-Fi on a MacOS client causes Synergy cursor laggy.
+Using Wi-Fi on a MacOS client causes Deskflow cursor laggy.

 ## Workaround
 Run this command in the Terminal